nilsmango/project7III/content/water/_index.md

 - iPhone and Apple Watch support
 - GPX import for Garmin and other smartwatches
 - GPX export for easy sharing (for example, with [race.downwind.app](https://race.downwind.app/))
-- Wind dashboards: Add your favorite wind stations and see them all in one place (**NEW!**)
+- Wind dashboards: Add your favorite wind stations and see them all in one place
 - Optimized for Apple Watch: Start and stop sessions without touching the screen—just turn the Digital Crown
 - Yearly and monthly stats like number of sessions, days on water, and distances covered at a glance
-- Track average speeds, time on foil, max distance, turns completed and more
+- Track average speeds, speed distribution, time on foil, max distance, turns completed, jumps (**NEW!**) and more
-- Filter statistics by discipline, location, upwind angles, and tags (**NEW!**)
+- Filter statistics by discipline, location, upwind angles, and tags
 - Editing of routes*
 - Export your stats as a map, image, video or sticker overlay
+- [Foiling map of the world](/foildata/map): discover and add foil spots and downwind runs (**NEW!**)
+- View all your past sessions on one map, sorted by year (**NEW!**)
 - **No subscription traps: Unlock premium features with a one-time payment**
 - Simple and beautiful design
 - Cool water sport sticker pack